 Personal Injury Firm in Los Angeles

-Postmates’ insurance coverage is much like the insurance for DoorDash.
-Postmates provides $1 million in excess liability, but this coverage is only applicable to third parties and only comes into play after the Postmates’ driver’s personal auto insurance coverage has been exhausted.
+Postmates’ insurance coverage is similar to DoorDash.
+Postmates provides $1 million in excess liability to third party claims and will only come into play after the Postmates driver’s personal auto insurance coverage has been exhausted.

-Postmates offers an additional coverage called “accidental occupational liability” coverage which allows $50,000 to cover medical expenses for injuries incurred while on the job.
+Postmates offers additional coverage called “accidental occupational liability” coverage, which allows up to $50,000 to cover the costs of medical expenses for injuries suffered while on the job.

-Whether you are a driver or a passenger, if you have been involved in car accident caused by a DoorDash, Postmates, or Uber Eats driver, you have the right to compensation for your losses.
-Car accidents often result in both property damage and serious injuries requiring expensive medical care.
-The aftermath of a food delivery accident can be a stressful, painful, and challenging process for both the accident victim and his or her family.
+If you were involved in an accident caused by a DoorDash, Postmates, or Uber Eats driver, you have the right to seek compensation for your losses.
+Car accidents often result in property damage and serious injuries that require costly medical care.
+The aftermath of a food delivery accident can be stressful, painful, and challenging for both the accident victim and his or her family.

 The types of compensation you can secure for your losses after a food delivery accident include:

 Food delivery accident claims can become very complicated, especially when some companies deny that their drivers are employees and argue that they are “independent contractors” because In most cases, employers are not held liable for the negligent conduct of independent contractors.